The regimental pattern Coldstream Guards Officers Sword of Brigadier General Herbert William Studd, CB, CMG, DSO (26 December 1870 – 8 August 1947)

-Housed in its original plated steel dress scabbard.
+Housed in its original plated steel dress scabbard, with minor losses.

 No sign of modern refurbishment.

-An extremely fine sword which would be very difficult to upgrade.
+An extremely fine sword with a stunning history, which would be very difficult to upgrade.

 The sword is accompanied by a small folder of research, and the original ledger page from the Wilkinson archives confirming sale of this sword to H.W.
 Studd.